 A cloud strategy that’s sound for your business

-- Using the software as an internet-delivered service from either Atlassian or from a Solution Partner
+- SaaS: Using the software as an internet-delivered service from either Atlassian or from a Solution Partner

-- Outsourcing operation of some or all of the Atlassian platform functionality
+- PaaS: Outsourcing operation of some or all of the Atlassian platform functionality

 There are powerful options at your disposal.
 And while you know your unique business goals and constraints intimately, chances are your in-house teams are not veterans of migrating and operating systems across these various platforms.
 That’s where the advice of an expert partner comes in.

-Adaptavist has pioneered some of the world's largest Atlassian system migrations, and has delivered pragmatic advice and successful migration results for customers across every major deployment model.
-We are relentlessly focussed on the business outcomes for our client partners.
-If you have questions, don't hesitate to talk to our team.
+Adaptavist has pioneered some of the world’s largest Atlassian system migrations, and has delivered pragmatic advice and successful migration results for customers across every major deployment model.
+We are relentlessly focussed on the business outcomes for our clients.
+If you have questions, don’t hesitate to talk to our team.

 Involves definition and confirmation of the scope of the migration (including users, projects, data, phases, etc), identifies the areas which will need further analysis (such as apps and integrations), and highlights potential problem areas to ensure they receive proper focus.